ashish7472/YT_Annotation/README.md

 ![Popup Interface](screenshots/image3.png)

 ## Usage
 > While watching a YouTube video, click the extension icon to open the popup.
 Use the interface to add, edit, or delete notes.
 Notes are automatically saved and synced with the video's page.
+And you can also export or download all the notes in json file.

 ## Contributing
 Contributions are welcome!
 Please fork this repository and submit a pull request with your changes.
 For major changes, please open an issue first to discuss.